raaj-obuli/dg-poc/README.md

-# Movie Listing PoC using React & Redux
+# Movie Listing Page PoC using React & Redux

 - Data fetched from an API and loaded on the browser.
 - Infinite scrolling for seamless expereince.